Plan meals that fit your real week.

 WeekPlate turns your schedule, household, budget, and effort level into a workable week: meals, grocery list, leftovers logic, and prep notes included.

-Start with one week.
-Adjust as real life changes.
+Start with one week — adjust as life changes

 Sample week